France-ioi/taskgrader/README.md

 ### Installation

 Execute `install.sh` in the taskgrader directory to install, as the user who will be running the taskgrader.
 It will help you install everything.

+The installation of 'isolate' needs root access, and ability to have files owned by root with setuid on the current directory (doesn't work with remote folders such as NFS).
+If you cannot, you won't be able to use 'isolate', but the taskgrader will still work.

 If needed, edit `config.py` to suit your needs; however default values will work for simple tests.